 GP

-class fvgp.GP(input_space_dim, x_data, y_data, init_hyperparameters=None, hyperparameter_bounds=None, noise_variances=None, compute_device='cpu', gp_kernel_function=None, gp_kernel_function_grad=None, gp_noise_function=None, gp_noise_function_grad=None, gp_mean_function=None, gp_mean_function_grad=None, sparse_mode=False, gp2Scale=False, gp2Scale_dask_client=None, gp2Scale_batch_size=10000, normalize_y=False, store_inv=True, ram_economy=False, args=None, info=False)
+class fvgp.GP(x_data, y_data, init_hyperparameters=None, hyperparameter_bounds=None, noise_variances=None, compute_device='cpu', gp_kernel_function=None, gp_kernel_function_grad=None, gp_noise_function=None, gp_noise_function_grad=None, gp_mean_function=None, gp_mean_function_grad=None, gp2Scale=False, gp2Scale_dask_client=None, gp2Scale_batch_size=10000, calc_inv=False, online=False, ram_economy=False, args=None, info=False)

 This class provides all the tools for a single-task Gaussian Process (GP).
-Use fvGP for multi-task GPs.
+Use fvGP for multitask GPs.
 However, the fvGP class inherits all methods from this class.
 This class allows for full HPC support for training via the HGDL package.

 V … number of input points